hdif etf review

 HDIF ETF review: Harvest Diversified Monthly Income ETF

-HDIF is a relatively new fund from Harvest ETFs (created on Feb 2022).
+HDIF (Harvest Diversified Monthly Income ETF) is a relatively new fund from Harvest ETFs (created on Feb 2022).
 It’s a covered call ETF and its main target audience are income/dividend investors.
 In this post, we will be reviewing the fund’s objective, fees and performance so far.

 Fund Objective

-HDIF is a fund of funds.
-It means this ETF invests in other ETFs to provide investors with diversification across various sectors of the economy ( Healthcare, Global Brands, Technology, Utilities, and US Banks).
-The primary objective is to provide a higher yield than traditional dividend ETFs by using a covered call strategy.
+Harvest Diversified Monthly Income ETF operates as a fund of funds, meaning this ETF invests in other ETFs to offer investors diversification across various sectors of the economy, including Healthcare, Global Brands, Technology, Utilities, and US Banks.
+The primary objective of HDIF is to deliver a higher yield than traditional dividend ETFs through the utilization of a covered call strategy.

-All the funds that make up HDIF are covered call ETFs offered by Harvest.
+It’s important to note that all the funds comprising HDIF are covered call ETFs offered by Harvest.

 Can you lose money on a Covered Call ETF?